Memli Krasniqi: Political career

 Krasniqi was actively engaged in politics with the PDK since 2004, initially leading the Centre for Political Studies within the cabinet of the Chairman of the party, Hashim Thaçi.

 Upon the establishment of PDK's Cabinet for Good Governance, Krasniqi was appointed to lead the Department of Youth and in October 2006 he was elected the Chairman of the Democratic Youth of Kosovo - the youth organization of PDK that represented its members aged 16–30.
 From this position, he was also a member of the Presidency of PDK.
 In February 2013, Krasniqi was elected a Vice-President of PDK.

 In the 2007 parliamentary elections, Krasniqi was elected a Member of the Assembly of Kosovo and served as a member in the Committee for Education, Science, Culture, Youth and Sports.
 In October 2008 he was appointed a Political Adviser to the Prime Minister and Spokesperson of the Government.

 Krasniqi was re-elected to the Assembly of Kosovo in the 2010 parliamentary elections and was appointed Minister in the Ministry of Culture, Youth and Sports in February 2011.
 He was re-elected again in the 2014 parliamentary elections and was appointed Minister in the Ministry of Agriculture, Forestry and Rural Development in December 2014.
 Most recently he was re-elected in the 2017 parliamentary elections and has served as Chairman of the PDK caucus in the Assembly of Kosovo since September 2017.

 Personal life

-Memli Krasniqi lives in Prishtina with his wife Meliza and children Bora, Mal and Vera.
+Memli Krasniqi lives in Pristina with his wife Meliza and children Bora, Mal and Vera.